 As an ecommerce business, driving sales should be a key focus.
-For those looking to increase sales, here are ten actionable tips to try.
+Here are ten actionable tips for those looking to increase sales.

 Treat the Web as Your Primary Marketing Tool